ekanshi258/satire-news-detector/README.md

-# clickbait-checker
+# fake-news-detector
 Made for an Assignment for the Artificial Intelligence course (CS F407) at BITS Pilani, Hyderabad.
 ### Files and Folders
-`barplots/`: Bar plots of useful data from both the subs (r/TheOnion and r/nottheonion)
+`barplots/`: Bar plots of useful data from real and fake news datasets (scraped from online sources)
-`data/`: .csv files of data from both the subs
+`data/`: .csv files of data
-`clean_data/`: .csv files of cleaned data from both the subreddits
-`imports.py`: functions and library imports
+`clean_data/`: .csv files of cleaned data `imports.py`: functions and library imports
 `dataclean.py`: program to clean the raw data from `data/`
-`domains.py`: program to find most common domains referenced in both the subs
-`combined.csv`: Combined clean data of both the subs.
+`domains.py`: program to find most common domains referenced in both datasets `combined.csv`: Combined clean data of both datasets.
 Further work wil be carried out using this data.
 `nlp.py`: NLP on the clean, combined data
 `Text_Outputs.txt`: Intermediate outputs the NLP process, for reference.